-Special Olympics Saskatchewan has been working with children, youth and adults with an intellectual disability for over forty years.
+Special Olympics Saskatchewan has been working with children, youth and adults with an intellectual disability for over fifty years.
 Within this time, it has grown well beyond being an event to become a year-round national movement.
 Our vision is to continue to improve and expand the quality, opportunity and accessibility of sport to individuals with an intellectual disability.
 Along with this, we continue to strive to improve upon both the awareness and support of the Province of Saskatchewan.

 For people with intellectual disability in Saskatchewan, Special Olympics is often the only place where they have an opportunity to develop a strong sense of self.
 Special Olympics Saskatchewan optimizes the benefits of a healthy and active lifestyle through sport to improve the well being of individuals with an intellectual disability.
 Part of our mission is to educate people about the dignity and gifts of all people.